springraaar/metal_factions/README.md

 Metal Factions
 ======

-Metal Factions is a FREE 3D real time strategy game that runs on the Spring RTS engine.
+Metal Factions is a FREE 3D real time strategy game that runs on the SpringRTS/Recoil engine.

 It's an evolving game that currently features four factions: AVEN, GEAR, CLAW and SPHERE.